six-face/deno-toy/README.md

 ## Get started

-Download this code and deno, enjoy :🥶
+Download this code and install deno, enjoy :🥶

-ps: version i used was 1.3.2
+ps: version i used was deno@1.3.2